quattor/quattor.github.com/_posts/2012-10-31-install-aquilon.md

 An introduction to installing Aquilon
 -------------------------------------

-Start by installing the prerequisites described in Aquilon Prerequisites.
+Start by installing the prerequisites described in [Aquilon Prerequisitess](http://quattor.org/documentation/2012/10/31/aquilon-prerequisites.html).

 Now install Aquilon itself